ballerina-platform/module-ballerina-xmldata/docs/proposals/toXml_fromXml_apis.md

 ## Motivation
 At the moment, users have to write their own custom implementation to perform conversions between Ballerina records/Map to XML.
-Therefore, It would be easy for them if we provided APIs to convert.
+Therefore, It would be easier for them if we provided APIs to convert.

-Note: This feature(fromRecord()) is also required by the connector team.
-When they write a connector for the SOAP backend service(e.g Netsuite Connector), they need to convert the Ballerina record value to XML payload.
-As mentioned in the summary, we don't have a way to do this conversion.
+When writing a Ballerina connector for a SOAP backend service like Netsuite connector, we need to convert the Ballerina record to XML and vice versa.
+In Ballerina, we don't have a standard way of converting Ballerina records to XML and followed our own custom logic in each connector.
+From this feature, we are trying to standardize the conversion and provide an easier way for conversions than reimplementing the logic.
-They are planning to remove their custom implementation and use `xmldata` module, once we have this feature.
-As per the [discussion](https://github.com/ballerina-platform/ballerina-standard-library/issues/2819), we are planning to introduce `fromXml` API for their requirement which is an improved API from `fromRecord`.
-This will be used to do the conversion of the Ballerina record|map data to XML.

 ## Description